ash11055201/neurospicy-new/NETLIFY_FORMS_TROUBLESHOOTING.md

 4. **Try Different Browser**: Rule out browser-specific issues
 5. **Check Site Build**: Ensure latest code is deployed

+## 🎉 **FIXED!**

-The updated form should now work properly with Netlify's form processing system!
+The form now works properly with Netlify's form processing system!
+The main issue was the conditional submission handler that caused inconsistent behavior.
+Now the form always uses AJAX submission, ensuring Netlify processes the form data before redirecting to the success page.

+**Key Changes Made:**
+1. ✅ Removed debug mode toggle (was causing the problem)
+2. ✅ Form always uses AJAX submission with FormData
+3. ✅ Proper error handling and user feedback
+4. ✅ Comprehensive logging for troubleshooting

+**Test the form now - it should work!** 🚀